bella485/koji/docs/source/kojid_conf.rst

       Set the maximum number of times that an individual hub call can be retried.

+   methods=*
+      Restrict which task methods the host will accept.
+This space-separated list of glob patterns is matched against the available method handlers.
+      Only the matching handlers are enabled.
+By default, all available handlers are enabled.

    minspace=8192
       The minimum amount of free space (in MBs) required for each build root.
       If this amount of space is not available, no new jobs will be taken.